 Secondary testing for hereditary elliptocytosis is recommended if there is no family history and if there are only a few elliptocytes visible on the peripheral smear.
 A diagnosis of hereditary elliptocytosis can be confirmed via SDS-PAGE for protein 4.1 and spectrin analysis, ektacytometry, or laser-assisted optical rotational cell analyzer (LORCA).
 Molecular genetic testing may also be useful.

 There are several different subtypes of HSt, including dehydrated HSt (also known as xerocytosis), overhydrated HSt (also known as hydrocytosis), cryohydrocytosis (CHC), and familial pseudohyperkalemia (FP).
-Obtaining an accurate diagnosis is particularly important in HSt because treatment differs for different subtypes of the disease.
+Obtaining an accurate diagnosis is particularly important in HSt because treatment differs depending on the subtype.
 Ion flux measurement, ektacytometry, LORCA, or molecular genetic testing can be used to diagnose HSt and identify the subtype.

 Autoimmune Hemolytic Anemias